The-Software-Toolsmith/java-analyzer-framework-for-education/README.md

 I recognized that I could do more to help my students succeed - I could provide them tools to better understand the expected results given a specification.
 This started the journey to develop this framework.

-At the time, I didn't consider how I might want enhance the evaluation so I didn't architect a solution.
-The evolution has therefor been haphazard and challenging - both to implement the framework and to apply it different assignments.
-This forced me to make some significant structural changes to the framework - less so to the tests I had already built.
+At the time, I didn't consider how I might want to enhance the evaluation so I didn't architect a solution.
+The evolution has therefor been haphazard and challenging - both to implement the framework and to apply it to different assignments.
+This forced me to make some significant structural changes to the framework - less so to the tests I had already built (backward compatibility is a good thing).

 Now, I'm taking a decade of experience with the framework and taking a step back to architect it.